Skip to main content

 Holistic Healing & Support After Surgery

-If your surgery involved a skin graft (such as from the thigh, forearm, or abdomen), your surgeon may recommend gentle compression or supportive bandages over the donor site — not the genital area — to reduce swelling and support healing once drains are removed.
-Always follow your surgeon’s specific instructions about when compression is safe to use.
+If your surgery involved a skin graft (such as from the thigh, forearm, or abdomen), your surgeon may recommend gentle compression over the donor site—not the genital area—to support healing and reduce swelling once drains are removed.
+Always follow your surgeon’s guidance on when compression is appropriate.

-It’s common to experience emotional ups and downs post-surgery.
-Support groups like TransBucket, Transgender Pulse, or T-VOX offer community reassurance during recovery.
+It’s common to experience emotional ups and downs after surgery.
+Community-based resources like TransBucket, Transgender Pulse, or T-VOX can offer reassurance, shared experiences, and connection during recovery.